 Risk & Insurance

-The current Risk and Insurance Manager is Robert E. Murphy; he has held the post since January of 2005.
+The current Risk and Insurance Manager is Thomas J. Dellapenna; he has held the post since January of 2014.

-Broome County has assumed liability for most casualty risks including, but not limited to, property damage, personal injury liability and Workers' Compensation.
-The County established Workers' Compensation pool in 1956 to pay Workers' Compensation claims and judgements.
+Broome County has assumed liability for most casualty risks including, but not limited to, Property damage, Personal Injury liability and Workers' Compensation.
+The County established the Workers' Compensation pool in 1956 to pay Workers' Compensation claims and judgements.
 Any municipal corporation within Broome County may participate in the pool.
-Currently all but nine of the County's municipalities participate in the pool.
+Currently, 14 of the County's municipalities participate in the pool.

 The Office of Risk & Insurance Management coordinates employee safety for all county employees.
 The county Safety Specialist is responsible for providing most county safety training and also provides guidance on all employee safety matters.